Meeting Room Hire in London’s Most Iconic Borough

 Emma: ‘Some of the most interesting trends we’ve spotted on Instagram lately include vegetables as part of the table flowers, wedding day content creators and an increase in quirky hand-painted or drawn stationery styles.’

 Leah: ‘Long sleeve, long train dresses with longer veils with embroidery.
-Textured materials for wedding gowns are becoming more popular as well as the grooms adding more pizzazz to their tux or lapels with florals or a two-tone, textured jacket.’
+Textured materials for wedding gowns are becoming more popular in 2024 as well as the grooms adding more pizzazz to their tux or lapels with florals or a two-tone, textured jacket.’

 Emily: ‘There has already been a strong environmental focus emerging for 2024, couples are incorporating sustainable elements, with eco-friendly décor and locally sourced florals.’